Why You Shouldn't Feel Bad For Filing Child Support

 Enforcing jail time

 Kathryn Edin, a sociologist, and Johns Hopkins Bloomberg Distinguished Professor wrote in a study, Journal of Marriage and Family, the importance of understanding fathers rationale for in-kind child support.
 Collaborative arrangements that involve some mixture of cash and in-kind goods and services given directly to the child.
-This arrangement is preferred by fathers who fear that the mom will spend child support funds on herself rather than the child.
+This arrangement is preferred by fathers who fear that the mom will spend child support payments on herself rather than the child.

-Incidentally, I've also seen complaints about child support not going to the child.
+Incidentally, I've also seen complaints about child support payments not going to the child.
 Why would child support that is meant to help with food, shelter, clothing, medical costs, education, and incidentals go to the child?
 A child can not provide these things.
 That's the job of the custodial parent.
 However, Edin also suggests that fathers get more recognition for these acts from their children, that it is a way of bonding.